esmerek/terrific-zebra-dadb5/content/pages/index.md

       The Epic Fusion Blog: Stay up to date on the latest digital trends and tools.
 seo:
-  title: Epic Fusion - Mindset is everything.
+  title: Mindset is everything | Epic Fusion
   description: >-
     Epic Fusion moves your digital initiatives into the new reality.
 We shape your Digital Workplace towards the Employee Experience of the Digital